 Fee: The 3 dive day trip at Phuket Dive Tours start from 4000 THB.
 The price is for certified divers, with food, water and beverages as inclusions.

-One of the most famous dive sites around Koh Tao is Chumphon Pinnacle, situated in close proximity to the island and boasting great visibility throughout the year.
+One of the most famous dive sites around Koh Tao is Chumphon Pinnacle, situated in close proximity to the island and boasting excellent visibility throughout the year.
 One can expect a big granite pinnacle and a series of smaller pinnacles from the dive site.
-On top of the pinnacle are the pink anemones.
-There is a giant grouper on the north-west between the two smaller pinnacles.
+On top of the pinnacles are the pink anemones.
+In addition, there is a giant grouper on the northwest between two smaller pinnacles.
 The Baracuda rock is the resting place for the giant grouper.
-The Chumphon Pinnacle is popular among experienced divers.
+The Chumphon Pinnacle is recommended for experienced divers.

 Highlights: Pinnacles with pink anemones, Giant grouper and abundant marine life.
-If you visit between March to May or August to October, you can spot the Whalesharks, the biggest visitors.
+If you visit between March to May or August to October, you can spot Whalesharks, as well.

 Location: Koh Tao, Thailand

 HTMS Chang is the biggest shipwreck in Thailand.
-It was originally commissioned during the World War II by US navy and later handed to the Thailand Government.
-It has been supplying troops and vehicles to the Thai Navy, since.
-The point of interested about this shipwreck is the artificial reef that it has created after being sunk in 2012.
+It was originally commissioned during World War II by the US Navy and later handed to the Thailand Government.
+It has been supplying troops and vehicles to the Thai Navy since.
+The point of interest about this shipwreck is the artificial reef that was created on it after being sunk in 2012.
 This has been attracting a lot of scuba divers.
-There are three main decks and seven sub decks.
+There are three main decks and seven sub-decks.
 This is suitable for both usual and night diving.
-The captain's cabin and mast are a must explore as is the marine life.
-Plenty of tropical fishes, octopuses and squids can be spotted while diving.
+The captain's cabin and mast are a must explore, as is the marine life.
+Plenty of tropical fishes, octopuses and squids can be spotted while scuba diving.

 Location: Ko Chang, Thailand

-Fee: Two wreck dives at HTMS Chang with speedboat for half day costs approximately 3500 THB.
-A night dive including the use of torch costs 1900 THB.
+Fee: Two wreck dives at HTMS Chang with a speedboat for half a day costs approximately 3500 THB.
+A night dive including the use of a torch costs 1900 THB.

 Located on the island of Koh Tao, Sail Rock is a perfect place to go diving in Thailand.
-Over a thousand islands are housed in Thailand but Koh Tao stands out and remains the top choice for divers.
-The scuba diving cost here is lower and the experience is just as good as anywhere else in Thailand.
+The scuba diving cost here is lower, and the experience is just as good as anywhere else in Thailand.
 Also known as Hin Bai, this diving spot is a 90-minute boat ride away from the main island.
 Keep your eyes open as you will witness the Gulf of Thailand with rocks rising out of it as the rocks are eight meters above the waters.
-As the site is far away from the mainland, the marine life here is distinctive and pure.
+As the site is far from the mainland, the marine life here is distinctive and pure.
 Diving here goes down to 40 meters under the sea and is ideal for beginners and professionals alike.
-The cave-like structure of the rock (also goes by the name chimney) is famous amongst expert divers for the challenges it throws at them.
+The cave-like structure of the rock (also called chimney) is famous amongst expert divers for the challenges it throws at them.

 Highlights: Colourful cup corals, giant black coral, white-eyed morays, ragga scorpionfish, big schools of fishes, the pristine underwater scenery and the occasional Whale shark visitation.